-Thinking about how to get through the Covid-19 winter period and staying in shape, I have decided that after 15 long years I would pick up rowing again as my weapon of choice.
+Thinking about how to get through the Covid-19 winter period and stay in shape, I have decided that after 15 long years, I would pick up rowing again as my weapon of choice.
 During one long session on a rowing machine, I realized how my arm movement, in a particular stroke, caused the next one to be below par.
 My coach from 20+ years ago would probably shout “Stop!
 Now do just the arms a thousand meters, then another thousand just your back, then another thousand just pushing the legs, and only then (!) can you do a full stroke!”
 For somebody looking from the side, doing just legs would look rather silly.

 1) Learning all steps as separate segments and connecting them into one effortless motion

 When you start rowing for the first time, you usually spend a lot of sessions training each motion separately – hundreds and hundreds of times.

 As you master all segments, you quickly notice that, when you try to view them as a separate set of motions, you fail to make the whole thing look effortless and logical, so full of grace – as is so often seen in top athletes.

 The same way a rower thinks about the next stroke as (s)he finishes the current one, you should think about backlog refinement.
 Think about when to engage your core whilst pushing the legs – just as you would think about possible improvements and problems you faced even before sprint retrospective.

 Observing how a series of events (both Scrum and non-Scrum) that occur during each sprint affect and depend on one another, but also how they affect the quality of the next sprint, is crucial in building true agility on top of the Scrum framework.
 Every Scrum Master should understand that without building the right culture, without continuous thinking about possible improvement, and without encouraging open communication, Scrum mechanics will yield only limited results.

 2) Both the coach and your colleagues can help you improve regardless of your skill level